mosip/documentation/docs/Biometric-SDK-API-Specification.md

 * The match decision will return a yes/no and optional anaytics with details such a confidence level.

 ## Possible Flags
-* **SubTypeHint**: This is a BIR level flag (refer "others" in BIR class) and it will contain subtype as value.
-This flag indicates that the SDK need to perform authentication against the particular sub-type first and then match with other sub-types available in gallery.
+* **SubTypeHint**: This is a BIR level flag (refer "others" in BIR class) and it will contain subType as value.
+This flag indicates that the SDK need to perform authentication against the particular subType first and then match with other subTypes available in gallery.
-	* SubTypeHint is set as "Left Index"; so, authentication will be performed against "Left Index" in gallery.
+	* SubTypeHint is set as "Left Index"; so, match will be performed against "Left Index" in gallery.
 		* If match found, match decision is returned
-		* If match not found, then match is performed against all other sub-types available in gallery and match decision is returned
+		* If match not found, then match is performed against all other subTypes available in gallery and match decision is returned
 	* SubTypeHint is not set in the BIR, and,
-		* SubType is available then match will be performed against that subtype only and result will be returned
+		* SubType is available then match will be performed against that subType only and result will be returned
-		* SubType is not available then match will be performed against with all the subtypes available in gallery
+		* SubType is not available then match will be performed against all the subTypes available in gallery
-	* If both SubType and SubTypeHint are available then, SubType will take precedence (i.e. match will be performed against the subtype only)
+	* If both SubType and SubTypeHint are available then, SubType will take precedence (i.e. match will be performed against the subType only)

 ## Implementation notes
 The matcher is capable of performing 1:1 and 1:n(few) matches with multiple biometric types.
 The following are the typical steps a matcher is expected to undertake.